 I tried out some new-to-me cake equipment, Wilton’s Tasty-Fill mini cake pans, which bakes cakes with a little fillable divot in the center.
 VERY CUTE, but it makes tender and fluffy cakes, like this recipe, prone to tear upon removal.
 Perhaps these pans could be used regularly with a sturdier crumbed cake, such as pound cake.
 Instead, use these 4-inch springform pans if making this recipe.

 I also molded some little white candy bars with the candy melts.
 I ADORE how sweet and cute these little tablets turn out!
 You can find the molds here.

 I can’t decide which cake color is my favorite!
 You may already know that I love every color in pastel (see here!).

-The yellow was definitely the sunniest sight to behold!
+The yellow was definitely the sunniest sight to behold.